 During this time children do not seem to be playing but occupy themselves with watching anything that happens to be of momentary interest.

-After the unoccupied play stage, children move on to the onlooker play stage.
+After the unoccupied play stage, children move on to the onlooker stage.
 This is most common in children ages two and a half to three years old.
-Onlooker type of play occurs when a child watches and observes other children at play, but there is no direct interaction.
+The onlooker type of play occurs when a child watches and observes other children at play, but there is no direct interaction.

 This is the first sign of children showing interest in social aspects of play by observing, asking questions, and making suggestions to others.
 However, they do not directly participate in the play.